CarlosMP313/CarlosMP313/README.md

 ### Hi 👋

-Mi nombre es Carlos Martinez Piña
+###My name is Carlos Martinez Piña

-- 🔭 Actualmente estoy estudiando en Instituto Tecnologico de Morelia
+- 🔭 I am currently studying at the Technological Institute of Morelia
-- 🌱 Actualmente estoy aprendiendo Aprendizaje automatico
+- 🌱 I am currently learning Machine Learning
-- 👯 Busco colaborar en estudiantes para proyectos
+- 👯 I am looking to collaborate with students for projects
-- 🤔 Estoy buscando ayuda con...
+- 🤔 I'm looking for help with...
-- 📫 Cómo contactarme: Email :carlos37733@gmail.com
+- 📫 How to contact me: Email: carlos37733@gmail.com
-- 😄 Pronombres: Me dicen Piña
+- 😄 Pronouns: They call me Pineapple
-- ⚡ Dato curioso:  Me gusta aprender y trabajar en equipo
+- ⚡ Fun fact: I like to learn and work as a team